Azure/multi-cloud-asset-inventory-preview/README.md

     ```

 # Setup instructions
 It is strongly encouraged to run AWS operations prior to Azure operations.
 Please click here to jump over to AWS operations.
+- Download the <code style="color : red">AWS CloudFormation template</code> from [https://aka.ms/AwsAssetManagementProd](https://aka.ms/AwsAssetManagementProd)
+- <code style="color : red">PublicCloudConnectorAzureTenantId</code> can be retrieved following the instructions in [this link](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/how-to-find-tenant).

 ## Azure operations
+- Perform the following operations with an Azure user with the <code style="color : red">Contributor</code> role.
+Please refer to [this document](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition) for how to assign roles in Azure portal.

-In cloud shell, let's start by creating a set of environment variables that will be used in the onboarding script.
+- In cloud shell, let's start by creating a set of environment variables that will be used in the onboarding script.
 Note you will need to fill in the parameters in.

 ### AWS account ID
 Retrieve AWS account ID from the top right corner of the [AWS management console](https://aws.amazon.com/console/) and head back to [Azure Cloud Shell](https://shell.azure.com).